adityakuppa26/Algorithms/sorting/README.md

 # Selection Sort :

-This sorting technique finds the smallest element in the data set and swaps it with the element in the first position.
+This sorting technique finds the smallest element in the data set and swaps it with the element in the current position.
 This process is repeated for the remaining list.

 ```
-Time Complexity = O(n^2)
+Time Complexity:
+Worst Case : O(n^2)
+Best Case : O(n^2)
+Average Case : O(n^2)
+Space complexity : O(1)
 ```

 # Merge Sort :